Freddy's Dead: The Final Nightmare

-Freddy's Dead: The Final Nightmare is a 1991 American slasher film and the sixth film in the A Nightmare on Elm Street franchise.
-It is a sequel to A Nightmare on Elm Street 5: The Dream Child and was originally intended to be the final installment of the series; Wes Craven's New Nightmare was released three years later but takes place outside the series canon.
-A canonical crossover/sequel, Freddy vs. Jason, was released in 2003.
+Freddy's Dead: The Final Nightmare is a 1991 American 3D slasher film directed by Rachel Talalay (in her feature directorial debut) from a screenplay by Michael De Luca.
+It is a standalone sequel to A Nightmare on Elm Street 5: The Dream Child (1989) and the sixth film in the A Nightmare on Elm Street franchise.
 The film follows Freddy Krueger as he manipulates a teenager with amnesia to escape Springwood and find new victims.
 This was New Line Cinema's first 3D film release.

-Directed by Rachel Talalay (in her feature directorial debut) from a screenplay by Michael De Luca, the film stars Lisa Zane, Yaphet Kotto, Breckin Meyer, Shon Greenblatt, Ricky Dean Logan, Lezlie Deane, Tobe Sexton, and Robert Englund as Freddy Krueger.
+The film stars Lisa Zane, Yaphet Kotto, Breckin Meyer, Shon Greenblatt, Ricky Dean Logan, Lezlie Deane, Tobe Sexton, and Robert Englund as Freddy Krueger.
 Additionally, several well-known actors make cameo appearances, including: Johnny Depp (whose screen debut was in the original film), Roseanne Barr, Tom Arnold, and Alice Cooper.
 Iggy Pop sings the title song, which plays during the end credits over a montage of scenes from the previous films in the series.

-Freddy's Dead: The Final Nightmare was released on September 13, 1991, and grossed $34.9 million in the US on a budget of $9–11 million, surpassing its predecessor's gross.
-It was panned by critics upon release.
+Freddy's Dead: The Final Nightmare was released on September 13, 1991.
+The film received negative reviews from critics and grossed $35 million in the US on a budget of $9–11 million, surpassing its predecessor's gross.
+While originally intended to be the final installment of the series, it was followed by the non-canonical Wes Craven's New Nightmare in 1994.
+A sequel, Freddy vs. Jason, which also served as a crossover with the Friday the 13th franchise, was released in 2003.